slowernews/hamster-system/README.md

 ####Actions:

 - undivisible tasks are called *actions*.
 Actions are managed in one Evernote<sup> 5</sup> notebook.
-- if you need to detail an action adding a comment: **( )**
+- if you need to detail an action add a comment: **( )**

         Comments are inserted after the action description.
         Example: Write a mail to Susy (your comment here)

-        Dates are inserted before the action description (allowing chronological sorting)
+        Dates are inserted before the action description (allowing chronological sorting):

         Example inserting a strict date: (year-month-day=hour)
         (2015-11-29=9h) Doctor appointment